MarkDziamentsyeu/Read-text-from-image-easyocr/README.md

 # Read-text-from-image-easyocr
-Working with the easyocr library (artificial intelligence for reading text from an image)
+Working with the easyocr library (artificial intelligence for reading text from an image).